North Pacific right whale: Japan

-The occurrence of right whales along the coasts of central Japan appears to reflect the migration of right whales past these points.
-There are some locations along the Pacific side of Honshu where sightings are particularly more common; from south of Tokyo Bay to all around the Izu Peninsula, from the Izu Islands to the Bonin Islands, the Kii Peninsula, Cape Muroto and adjacent waters.
+The occurrence of right whales along the coasts of central Japan appears to reflect their past migration through these areas.
+There are some locations along the Pacific side of Honshu where sightings are particularly more common; from south of Tokyo Bay to all around the Izu Peninsula, from the Izu Islands to the Bonin Islands, the Kii Peninsula, Cape Muroto, and adjacent waters.
 In the first area, there was one entanglement freed alive in April 2000 off Tateyama, and two strandings at Izu Ōshima in 2002 and 2005.

-Some right whales still migrate south along Japan's coasts particularly the Pacific side of the archipelago, but what portion of the southward migration passes Japan is unknown.
+Some right whales still migrate south along Japan's coasts, particularly the Pacific side of the archipelago, but the portion of the southward migration that passes Japan is unknown.

-The occurrence of right whales among the southern Japanese islands suggest that a wintering ground may occur around there.
+The presence of right whales among the southern Japanese islands suggests that a wintering ground may exist there.

 An 18 m right whale was entangled off Kamogawa coast in May, but escaped while another 15–18 m carcass was seen floating off Cape Nozaki.
 A right whale of 10 m was sighted on January 28, 2014, making it the first record in the East China Sea in the 21st century.
 One whale about the same size entered the port of Ushibuka, Kumamoto on March 28, 2014.

 In addition, possibly two different animals were seen off Bonin Islands on 12th and 25th March 2014.
-Later one was larger, and was curious towards whale-watching vessels.
+Later on, one was larger and was curious about whale-watching vessels.
 The whale was observed interacting with a Humpback whale.
-Izu and Bonin Islands are regions with highest confirmed sightings and strandings rates among tropical regions in the past century.
+The Izu and Bonin Islands are regions with the highest confirmed sighting and stranding rates among tropical regions in the past century.
 In 1993, Yasuhiro Morita of Ogasawara Diving Center succeeded in encountering right whales on four occasions near the Bonin Islands.

-Most of recent sightings have occurred along the Japanese coast.
-Historically, right whales may have wintered in the East China Sea from the Ryukyu Islands to south of China including Taiwan though there is little scientific evidence supporting this idea.
-Modern sightings in the East and South China Seas, or Yellow and Bohai Seas are very rare, and the number of records is small.
-Only a few confirmed sightings in the area have occurred, and all the 5 records in the East China Sea in the last 110 years were recorded only on Amami Ōshima island and with Sukomobanare Island.
+Most of the recent sightings have occurred along the Japanese coast.
+Historically, right whales may have wintered in the East China Sea from the Ryukyu Islands to the south of China, including Taiwan, though there is little scientific evidence supporting this idea.
+Modern sightings in the East and South China Seas, or in the Yellow and Bohai Seas, are very rare, and records are scarce.
+Only a few confirmed sightings in the area have occurred.
+All the 5 records in the East China Sea in the last 110 years were recorded only on Amami Ōshima island and with Sukomobanare Island.
 Additionally, all of the modern records of right whales on mainland coasts of China were concentrated on the island of Haiyang in northern Yellow Sea.